YejiP/yejip.github.io/algo/_posts/2021-10-28-LeetcodeStr.md

 # String Problem Strategy

-In this post, would like to talk about several good strategies that you might be able to use for typical string problems.
+In this post, I would like to talk about several good strategies that you might be able to use for typical string problems.
 (Only two .. right now.. )

 ```
 1. Sliding Window